lihualei71/cfcausal/README.md

 ```

 ## Usage Examples
-We illustrate the usage of cfcausal package using a synthetic example.
+We illustrate the usage of cfcausal package using simple synthetic datasets.
 For details please read the manual.

 ```
 #### Conformal inference of counterfactuals